We Only Represent Clients In Michigan

 Fourth Amendment Protects Against Unlawful Search and Seizure

 The first thing to know about “stop and frisk” is that the question of its legality falls under the Fourth Amendment to the U.S. Constitution.
-The Fourth Amendment guarantees every person’s right to be free from unreasonable searches and seizures.
-It also guarantees that those rights shall not be violated and that no warrants shall issue for searches or seizures without probable cause.
+The Fourth Amendment guarantees every person the right to be free from unreasonable searches and seizures.
+It also guarantees that those rights shall not be violated and that no warrants shall be issued for searches or seizures without probable cause.

-In other words, the Fourth Amendment prohibits illegal searches and seizures—a search of a person’s pockets or clothing more generally, purse or backpack, car, home, or other belongings without probable cause.
+In other words, the Fourth Amendment prohibits illegal searches and seizures, such as a search of a person’s pockets or clothing more generally, a purse or backpack, a car, a home, or other belongings without probable cause.
 Probable cause is a relatively high standard to meet, and it is higher than the standard of reasonable suspicion, which is needed to stop a person who is suspected of violating the law.
 Where, then, does “stop and frisk” come into play, and is “stop and frisk” a violation of the Fourth Amendment if a police officer does not have probable cause?

 Defining Stop and Frisk